bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website is based on breakpoints using media queries.
+While fully responsive may use media queries, the use of rem and percentages of width/height make it fully responsive.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that a webpage is designed on a smaller screen first and responds to being scaled up rather than scaled down.
+Will use min-width in queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This style makes it so that 1rem is 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessors allow you to write CSS differently, but more effectively that will compile normal CSS code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is nesting.
+Nesting makes it super quick and easy to write some styles for certain tags.
+I struggle with escaping.
+I feel as though it is a simple concept that I just haven't quite grasped yet.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.